xoascf/SuRun/ReadMe.txt

-  /RETPID             return the process ID of the elevated process /RUNAS <program>    start <program> as different user /SETUP              start "SuRun Settings" /UNINSTALL          remove SuRun from the system /WAIT               wait until the elevated process exits
+  /RETPID             return the process ID of the elevated process /RUNAS <program>    start <program> as different user /SETUP              start "SuRun Settings"
+  /SWITCHTO <User>    Switch Desktop to the session of "User" /SWITCHTO <Session> Switch Desktop to logon session [0,1,2...]
+  /UNINSTALL          remove SuRun from the system /WAIT               wait until the elevated process exits